ilyesrezgui/Attention-based-Method-for-Design-Pattern-Detection/README.md

-This repository implments our paper <b>Attention-based Method for Design Pattern Detection
+This repository implements our paper <b>Attention-based Method for Design Pattern Detection